-I love making the dogs treats so I wanted to kick off our new Treat Tuesday feature with a treat recipe.
-I’ve got some dog bone-shaped cookie cutters but decided I’d like these carrot and cheese treats to be just a little thicker and chewier so I decided I’d cook them in more of a cookie shape.
+I love making the dogs treats –and I’ve got some dog bone-shaped cookie cutters–but decided I’d like these carrot and cheese treats to be just a little thicker and chewier so I decided I’d cook them in more of a cookie shape.

 - 2 and 3/4 cup whole wheat flour